-Description: All persons with disabilities by age range (5-17)(18-64)(65+) with R/ECAPs
+Description: All persons with disabilities by age range (5-17)(18-64)(65+) with R/ECAPs b.
+Describe whether these geographic patterns vary for persons with each type of disability or for persons with disabilities in different age ranges.

 Persons with each type of disability are spread out throughout the state with higher concentrations for each type of disability in Louisiana's urban areas.
 The geographic patterns do not appear to vary significantly by type of disability.
 The most common type of disability in all regions is ambulatory difficulty.
 The Alexandria region has the highest proportion of individuals with each type of disability while the New Orleans region has the highest number of persons with each type of disability.
 The Baton Rouge, Monroe, and New Orleans regions have lower proportions of individuals with each type of disability than the state does as a whole.